-(c) Significant accounting judgments and estimates (continued)
+(c) Significant accounting judgments and estimates

+The preparation of these financial statements require management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the financial statement date and the reported amounts of revenues and expenses during the period.
 On an ongoing basis, management evaluates its judgments and estimates by using its experience and other factors it believes to be reasonable.
 Actual results could differ from those estimates.